What is a blood transfusion?

 an outpatient.
 This means you go home the same day.

 Blood is collected and stored in germ-free (sterile) bags.
 The bags are used once

 and then thrown away.

-- Before blood is given to you, it is cross-matched with your own blood to make sure
+Before blood is given to you, it's cross-matched with your own blood to make sure

 the blood is being given.